h3nx/ToCatchThemAllDo/README.md

-# To Catch Then All Do
+# To Catch Them All Do

 Todo list for catching pokémons.
 Using the [Poké Api](https://pokeapi.co/) to add sprites to the tasks.
 The API also enables the user to add pokémon by ID.